BryanTorez/SOC-Analyst-Lab---PDF-Analysis/README.md

 <br />
 <br />
 <br />
-Now I am aware that this was quite a high-level overview of how to analyze PDFs.
-Hopefully by following along you are starting to gain a bit more confidence in your ability to analyze PDFs. :  <br/>
+Now I know this was quite a high-level overview of how to analyze PDFs.
+By following along, I hope you are gaining more confidence in your ability to analyze PDFs. <br/>
 <br />